-An extraordinary run of eight assists in eight league matches (seven starts) towards the end of the 2020/21 campaign saw him catch, pass and build a comfortable lead over Harry Kane.
+An extraordinary run of eight assists in eight league matches (seven starts) towards the end of the 2020/21 campaign saw him catch, pass and build a comfortable lead over Kane.

 READ MORE: Champions League all-time top scorers